 The boundary-scan register (BSR) is 18 bits long.
 It contains one boundary-scan cell (BSC) for each normal-function input pin and one BSC for each normal-function output pin.
-Which I/O ports, A or B, function as input terminals and which function as output terminals is determined by the DIR signal (BSC17) as described below.
 The BSR is used 1) to store test data that is to be applied internally to the inputs of the normal on-chip logic and/or externally to the device output terminals, and/or 2) to capture data that appears internally at the outputs of the normal on-chip logic and/or externally at the device input terminals.

 The source of data to be captured into the BSR during Capture-DR is determined by the current instruction.
-The contents of the BSR may change during Run-Test/Idle, as determined by the current instruction.
+The contents of the BSR may change during Run-Test/Idle as determined by the current instruction.
 The contents of the BSR are not changed in Test-Logic-Reset.